mxmssh/drltrace/README.md

 # Drltrace
 Drltrace is a dynamic API calls tracer for Windows and Linux applications designed primarily for malware analysis.
 Drltrace is built on top of [DynamoRIO](http://www.dynamorio.org/) dynamic binary instrumentation framework.
 The release build can be downloaded [here](https://github.com/mxmssh/drltrace/releases).

-# License

-Drltrace and DynamoRIO are distrubuted under BSD.

-Some additional modules required for drltrace are distrubuted under LGPL.
-See source files for more details.

-# Motivation
-Malware analysis is not an easy task.
-Sophisticated software packers like Themida and Armadillo and of course dozens of unnamed packers written by malware authors plus code & data encryption significantly facilitate (in some cases making it completely impossible) static reverse engineering of such samples making life of malware analysts complicated.
-In such case, API calls tracing can significantly reduce amount of time required to understand an actual malicious intent and reveal a lot of technical details about protected malicious code.

-While traditional technique of API-hooking was successfully implemented in several solutions, the approach is well studied by malware authors and can be easily detected and/or bypassed.
-Moreover, these tools are distributed as standalone heavy-weight GUI applications (as proprietary products) which are not often easy to integrate within existent malware analysis workflow.

-If we look on Linux world, there is a wonderful tool called [ltrace](https://linux.die.net/man/1/ltrace).
-Using a single bash command, we can easily get the full trace of API calls of a certain executable.

-**Why don’t we have such tool (like ltrace in Linux) for Windows which is also transparent against anti-research tricks used by modern malware?**

-It turns that there is a technique that can help us to have such tool for Windows and trace API calls transparently towards executed program.
-This technique is called dynamic binary instrumentation aka DBI.
-DBI is a technique of analyzing the behavior of a binary application at runtime through the injection of instrumentation code.

-However, application of DBI for malware analysis is undeservedly limited by unpacking automatization and several proofs of concepts for instructions, basic blocks and function calls tracing.
-As far as we know, drltrace is a first tool for API calls tracing based on DBI which can be used in practice for malware analysis.
-We provided several malware analysis examples in our [wiki](https://github.com/mxmssh/drltrace/wiki/Malware-Analysis-Examples) where we described how drltrace allowed to revel in several minutes a lot of internal technical details about sophisticated malicious samples without even starting IDA or debugger.

-# Why Drltrace Rock ?
-- Fast enough to perform analysis of malicious samples without being detected by time-based anti-research techniques.
-- Supports both x86 and x64 (ARM in future).
-- Supports both Windows and Linux (macOS in future).
-- Supports self-modifying code.
-- Supports all types of library linkage (static and dynamic).
-- Not-detectable by standard anti-research approaches (anti-hooking, anti-debugging and anti-emulation).
-- User can easily add a new function prototype to tell drltrace how to print more details about previously unknown API calls (even about non-system DLLs).
-External configuration file is used.
-- Easy-to-use and modify for your own purposes (no additional package requirements, no heavy-weight GUI interface).
-- Open-source, code is clear and well-documented.
-You can freely build & use your own advanced solution on top of drltrace.

 # Usage
 The usage of drltrace is very simple.
 A user needs to specify a log directory and a name of a target process in the following way:
 ```